Skip to Content

 Explanation

-The noSoundHazard value is the opposite of sound — it is used to indicate that the the publisher has checked the publication for sound hazards and is sure that none exist.
+The noSoundHazard value is the opposite of sound — it indicates that the the publisher has checked the publication for sound hazards and is sure that none exist.

 The value is not an indication that a lack of sound is a hazard.